Pseudolistening

-Pseudolistening is a barrier to active listening that consists of appearing attentive in conversation while ignoring or only partially listening to the other speaker.
+In communication studies, pseudolistening (from pseudo- 'fake') is a barrier to active listening that consists of appearing attentive in conversation while ignoring or only partially listening to the other speaker.
 As defined by communication scholars, pseudolistening is an “incompetent” way of listening, as it frequently leads to miscommunication because it does not allow listeners to process what is being said.
 The lack of comprehension makes it difficult to retain what was said in the conversation and even harder to recall information for future encounters.
 Pseudolistening is often used as a coping mechanism to manage personal needs while appearing attentive to others.
-The word pseudo-listening is a compound word composed of the prefix pseudo- (meaning "fake, not real or genuine"), and listening.
 While pseudolistening is not always intended to be malicious, it can come across as deceptive and cause others to view a listener as disrespectful.
 An example of pseudolistening is trying to multitask, talking on the phone to a friend while completing work to meet a deadline in a few hours.
 In this situation, the individual cannot focus on both tasks, yet may not want to disappoint a friend by dismissing the conversation.
 Instead, a person may give enough verbal encouragement to seem attentive when most of their focus is on work.